-Breaking News | EMPOWERMENT: Delta Begins Training Of 1,000 STEP Beneficiaries
+Breaking News | Empowerment: Delta Begins Training Of 1,000 STEP Beneficiaries

 Eboh said: “The quality of the training and the support package is superb.
 It is an organized programme.
 The training manual is available both to the trainers and the trainees, that is the quality that the job creation programme represents.
 Discipline is another reason for its attractiveness.
 We do not condone indiscipline.
 If you do not have time for this programme, you will be shown the way out.

-In their separate remarks, the Senior Special Assistants to the Governor on Job and Wealth Creation in the bureau, Mr Tony Omonemu, Mr Leonard Esegbue, Mr. Emmanuel Osazuwa and Mr. Frank Ebikefe told the beneficiaries to make the training count in their lives having been among the few 600 enrollees who made it into the programme out of the over 23,000 that applied for the programme.
+In their separate remarks, the Senior Special Assistants to the Governor on Job and Wealth Creation in the bureau, Mr Tony Omonemu, Mr Leonard Esegbue, Mr Emmanuel Osazuwa and Mr Frank Ebikefe told the beneficiaries to make the training count in their lives have been among the few 600 enrollees who made it into the programme out of the over 23,000 that applied for the programme.

 Vanguard News Nigeria